Hand spun yarns for weaving?

 Having decided the design of you cloth you will need to know what length of warp and weft you require.
 No problem if you have a yarn store, big problem if you run out of yarn before the project is completely woven.

-We can supply packs of yarn for every type of loom.
-Please talk to Sue to discuss your requirements.
+Sue can supply packs of yarn for your loom.
+Please talk to Sue to discuss your requirements she needs to know what reed you have available to use.